-Border state gun shops are a chief source of weapons smuggling into Mexico, and Mexican officials fighting that country's increasingly violent cartels have complained to U.S. officials about the flow of firearms.
+Border state gun shops are a chief source of weapons smuggling into Mexico, and Mexican officials fighting that country's increasingly violent drug cartels have complained to U.S. officials about the flow of firearms.
+American authorities have, in turn, stepped up their scrutiny of travelers leaving U.S. soil.